openedx/edx-documentation/en_us/shared/students/SFD_prerequisites.rst

 of the page, you can see all currently available course sections in the left pane, and you can access all available course materials.

-The course team can allow students to skip the entrance exam.
+The course team can allow learners to skip the entrance exam.
 If a course team member allows you to skip the entrance exam, you do not see the entrance exam when you access the course.